 Now, let’s get back to why this Thunderbolt 3 port is such a big deal.
 Here are a couple of thoughts:

-- TB3 allows for very fast transfer speeds, which opens up space for a multitude of compatible accessories: fast external storage units, external graphics and processing units, external docking stations, etc.
+- TB3 allows for very fast transfer speeds of up to 40 Gbps, which opens up space for a multitude of compatible accessories: fast external storage units, external graphics and processing units, external docking stations, etc.

-- TB3 can output video, audio and power at the same time, so is a solution for connecting high-resolution external monitors or TV sets.
+- TB3 can output video, audio, and power at the same time, so is a solution for connecting high-resolution external monitors or TV sets.